vexx32/chocolatey.org/chocolatey/Website/Views/Documentation/Files/CentralManagementSetupClient.md

 <!-- /TOC -->

-## Summary
-This will guide us through getting an agent installed and configured to check into Central Management and to be set up for handling deployment tasks.

 ___
 ## Setup
 ### Step 1: Install Chocolatey Agent
 First you need Chocolatey Agent installed.
-As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService]].
+As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService#setup]].

 ___
 ### Step 2: Update Configuration